StefaniaColombo/Train-Delays/README.md

 The code is developed in R (version 4.3.2).

 ## Data and Resources
 Due to confidentiality agreements, the Trenord data and the weather records are not available.
-The artificial dataset `data.csv` is produced for demonstrative purposes, which, however, has no relationship with the actual data about railway movements and weather conditions in 2023.
+The artificial dataset `synth_data.csv` is produced for demonstrative purposes, which, however, has no relationship with the actual data about railway movements and weather conditions in 2023.